 I requested an epidural as I really couldn’t cope with the pain any longer; I still believe I would have managed just fine had it not gone on for so long.
 I was told there was a 4 hour wait as the anaesthetist was tied up with a few caesareans in a row.

 Eventually I was moved from the birthing unit to the labour ward for an epidural.
 This time I had a mobile gas and air machine to walk round with.
 I remember the epidural itself not being too painful.
 What happened next was a bit of a blur but the long and short was I given oxytocin to strengthen contractions, nothing happened.
 I was 10cm and they scanned me.
-Tthe baby was stuck her head was looking to the side.
+Tthe baby was stuck with her head was looking to the side.
 They told me they would strengthen the contractions more and give me 1 hour of pushing then they would have to consider other options.

 Nothing really happened in the next hour and the consultant came in to tell me I would need to have an emergency caesarean.